Cosmetic-Food-Health

 The mobile application “Yuka”, available on Android and iOS, allows users to scan barcodes on food and cosmetic products to assess their quality.

-When you scan a product, the app displays a score such as “65/100”, based on the ingredients and their health impact.
+When you scan a product, the app displays a score such as “65/100”, based on its ingredients and their health impact.
 It highlights warnings related to excessive quantities, allergens, or additives, depending on their potential health effects.

 A small subscription fee applies, but the app provides access to a vast global database of food and cosmetic products.

-If a product is missing from the database, users can easily add it by scanning the barcode and the list of ingredients.
+If a product is missing from the database, users can easily add it by scanning the barcode and providing the list of ingredients.
 The process is simple and user-friendly.

-“What matters most is what we do daily to stay healthy—not the occasional treat.”
+“What matters most is what we do daily to stay healthy, not the occasional treat.”

 By scanning products, consumers empower themselves to make better decisions.